deaconfred/wf-connector-demo/README.md

   2. Include the wf-connector in a Mule project and complete the system properties.
      Include an HTTP endpoint using port 8081.

+  3. Run Mule project as Mule App

+  4. From the browser type 'HTTP://localhost:8081/'

 HOW IT WORKS:
    - The connector logs into WorkFront based on the system properties
    - Hours logged to projects are retrieved and returned in a JSON Array.